Nathanphillips-info/Configure-AD/README.md

 </p>
 <p>
-Then, log into the client VM and add it to the domain; this can be done in system -> rename this PC -> advanced.
+- Log into the client VM and add it to the domain; this can be done in system -> rename this PC -> advanced.
 Once completed, give domain users remote access to the desktop on the client's PC.
 <p>
 - Then, you can check in AD on the server to see if the Client has been added to the domain.
 Next, in the domain controller, I ran a script on PowerShell ISE that added 1000 random new users.
 <p>